 2. First Aide/CPR Certification.
 Since you will be spending a lot of your time around water, it is a good idea (and required by most employers) that you be First Aide and CPR certified.
 These certifications are usually pretty easy to get and most cities offer lots of classes on the matter.

 3. Age.
-In order to become a dolphin trainer you more than likely will have to 18 years or older.
+In order to become a dolphin trainer, you more than likely will have to be 18 years or older.
 Some facilities will allow younger individuals to volunteer or complete an internship.

 Georgia Aquarium has a short video on their hiring process.
 Take a look!